MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-analytics.md

 > [!IMPORTANT]
 > As of September 2023, several enhancements have been introduced in email analytics, including key performance indicators such as:
->- Delivery rate, the percentage of emails delivered divided by the number of emails sent.
+> - **Delivery rate**: the percentage of emails delivered divided by the number of emails sent.
->- Open rate, the percentage of unique email opens divided by the number of emails delivered.
+> - **Open rate**: the percentage of unique email opens divided by the number of emails delivered.
->- Click rate, the percentage of unique email clicks divided by the number of emails delivered.
+> - **Click rate**: the percentage of unique email clicks divided by the number of emails delivered.
 >
-> Furthermore, in delivery and interaction details, you can now export up to 50,000 records of interaction data and access links to audience profiles that interacted with your email messages.
-In addition, timestamps are reported according to the organization's timezone.
+> In the delivery and interaction details, you can now export up to 50,000 records of interaction data and access links to audience profiles that interacted with your email messages.
+Additionally, timestamps are reported according to the organization's timezone.
+>
-> Please note that while these enhancements will initially apply to email analytics, they will be gradually rolled out to journey operational analytics and other channel analytics over time.
+> While these enhancements initially apply to email analytics, they will be gradually rolled out to journey operational analytics and other channel analytics.

 - **AI optimization**: Near real-time data to help you evaluate how applying AI optimization has helped your engagement rate.